Training Needed for Caregivers

 Rural Areas Have No Pediatric Services

-Did you know that in rural America where I live, many counties have no pediatric home health services at all?
-In some of those rural areas, even adult services are challenging to find.
+Did you know that in rural America, where I live, many counties have no pediatric home health services?
+Even adult services are challenging to find in some of those rural areas.
 I now have access to adult services, but ten years ago, I did not.
-Now, the home health nurses that monitor my husband’s care cover five counties and travel over a hundred miles between patients.
+Now, the home health nurses who monitor my husband’s care cover five counties and travel over a hundred miles between patients.

 Home Health Nurses Poorly Compensated

-Nurses who work for agencies funded by Medicare and Medicaid receive pay based on caseload; not how many hours they work.
+Nurses who work for agencies funded by Medicare and Medicaid receive pay based on caseload, not how many hours they work.
 They receive compensation based on the complexity of the case.
-The compensation does not take into consideration the amount of time spent at the home training the family, documenting the care, or traveling to the location from the last patient’s home.
+The compensation does not consider the time spent at home training the family, documenting the care, or traveling to the location from the last patient’s home.
 Therefore, in the eyes of the nurses, their wages do not compete favorably with the local nursing market.
 Many nurses leave their jobs after a short stint of working long hours and driving hazardous country roads.
 Trust me; they seriously are underpaid.

 Significant Staffing Shortage